Would you like to come aboard with us

 Phil then gradually expanded into racing and offshore sailing.
 He carefully monitors his sleep deprivation and ensures he takes his medication on his regular schedule.

 We hope that these stories will inspire you to join our One More Step Challenge and embark on your own personal voyage.
 What will your One More Step be?

 - Identify challenges you’ll face working towards your goal (practical and medical)

 - Talk with your support team (physician, caregiver, family) about appropriate guardrails for safety

 - Begin your personal voyage

 Become a Neurelis Shipmate

 When he casts off, Phil will be sailing for more than himself: he is sailing for anyone else with epilepsy, their families, their caregivers, and anyone who has decided to take an extra step to live a fuller life.
 He also sails for those who have been lost as a result of epilepsy, to honor their memory and to raise funds for research, so that a future generation of people with epilepsy will have better seizure control.

-Sign up by March 10th 2021 to be in the first group of Virtual Shipmates to have their names added to the hull.
+Sign up by March 10th 2021 to be in the first group of Neurelis Shipmates to have their names added to the hull.

-Not only will your name be added to the hull, but several times a week during this summer’s East Coast Expedition, we will pick one Virtual Shipmate to feature.
-By sharing your inspirational stories, we will raise awareness not only about epilepsy but about ways that people with epilepsy aren’t letting this disorder prevent them from living their fullest life possible.
-Featured Virtual Shipmates will receive a Sail For Epilepsy flag that was flown on the day they were highlighted, with the noon position and their name written on the flag.
+Not only will your name be added to the hull, but during this summer’s East Coast Expedition, we will pick several Neurelis Shipmates to feature.
+By sharing your inspirational stories, we will raise awareness not only about epilepsy but about ways that anyone can take steps to live their fullest life possible.
+Featured Neurelis Shipmates will receive a Sail For Epilepsy and Neurelis flag that was flown on the day they were highlighted, with the noon position and their name written on the flag.